bradfrost/style-guide-guide/components/headers-and-footers/horizontal-header.md

   description: Apply to the optional [search form](../form-controls/search.html).
 When you include search in the header, this should be the first child of the `c-header__nav-container` element.
 For accessibility, be sure to add the `role=search` attribute to the `<form>` element, too.
 See the [search component](../form-controls/search.html) for complete markup and class details.
 - className: js-header-search
   modifier: yes
   description: Add to the `c-search-form` element.
-This helps Agora's JavaScript library to toggle the display of the search form on smaller viewports.
+This helps Style Guide Guide's JavaScript library to toggle the display of the search form on smaller viewports.
 - className: c-primary-nav
   required: yes
   description: Apply to the container for the application's primary navigation.
 The recommended element for this class is `<nav>`.
 The class controls the margin and high-level layout around the menu.
 The only child of this element should be the `<ul>` list of menu items.